o3de/o3de.org/content/docs/atom-guide/dev-guide/materials/lua-material-functor-api.md

 ## Main functions

-The material system expects the the following functions to be defined at the global scope in the lua script.
+The material system expects the the following functions to be defined at the global scope in the Lua script.

 #### Process(`context`)